-In June 2012 Tongaat Hulett became a signatory to and participant of the United Nations Global Compact, a corporate citizen initiative espousing principles in the areas of human rights, labour, environment and anti-corruption.
-The committee reviewed the company's standing in terms of the ten principles articulated in the Global Compact, noting that it is a voluntary initiative to promote sustainable development and good corporate citizenship through a set of values based on universally accepted principles.
+Tongaat Hulett is a signatory to and participant of the United Nations Global Compact, a corporate citizen initiative espousing principles in the areas of human rights, labour, environment and anti-corruption.
+In the previous year, the committee reviewed the company's standing in terms of the ten principles articulated in the Global Compact, noting that it is a voluntary initiative to promote sustainable development and good corporate citizenship through a set of values based on universally accepted principles.
 It provided a good networking opportunity for the company, and a forum for exchanging key learning and experiences.
 The committee recorded its satisfaction that the ten principles were receiving due and appropriate attention by the company on an ongoing basis.

-A full report of Tongaat Hulett's focus on social and economic development, particularly within the context of its relationship with private farmers, communities and the link to the business' various stakeholder relationships can be found in the sustainability report.
+During the period under review, the committee monitored the socio-economic development initiatives undertaken by the company, within the business objective of contributing to the creation of successful rural communities.
+A full report of Tongaat Hulett's focus on social and economic development, particularly within the context of its relationship with private farmers, surrounding communities across all areas of operation and the link to the business' various stakeholder relationships can be found in the sustainability report.